Menditect/documentation/docs/mta/archive.md

 Date and time of the occurence of the Log Event.

 ### Event type
-TestRunArchive: a Test Run that finished was stored in an Log Event.<br/> TestRunArchiveEnabled: someone enabled the Archive function.<br/>TestRunArchiveDisabled: someone disabled the Archive function.
+TestRunArchive: a [Test Run](test-run) that finished was stored in an Log Event.<br/> TestRunArchiveEnabled: someone enabled the Archive function.<br/>TestRunArchiveDisabled: someone disabled the Archive function.

 ### Description
 Information that identifies the Log Event.
-This could be the Account name of the person who enabled or disabled the Archive function, or information about the Test Run.
+This could be the Account name of the person who enabled or disabled the Archive function, or information about the [Test Run](test-run).

 ### Content
 The content of the Log Event.

+### Files
+A list of downloadable FileDocuments that were created during the [Test Run](test-run).

 ## Business rules